TaroEld/mod_stronghold/README.md

 You can notify me on the [BB mod server](https://discord.gg/E4K2JZ5KM4) if you want more settings to be available.

 That’s it!
 If you need clarification or think that this guide lacks things, write to me on [Nexus](https://www.nexusmods.com/battlebrothers/mods/324) or [Discord](https://discord.gg/E4K2JZ5KM4).
-Thanks for playing.
+Thanks for playing, and thanks to all the people that have reported bugs and given suggestions during the development progress.

+### Credits:
+Necro for the Roster tab (I stole his PokeBro mod) Luft for the new base visual assets